lwaekfjlk/python-project-template/README.md

   * Run `pip install poetry` to finish the installation of poetry.

-  * Create `conda environment` with specified python version
+  * Create `conda environment` with a specified Python version

   * Run `poetry install` to install required dependencies.

 ## ❤️ Contribution

-I welcome all kinds of contribution, e.g. adding more tools, better practices, discussions on trade-offs.
+I welcome all kinds of contributions, e.g. adding more tools, better practices, and discussion on trade-offs.

 ####